davidrhoden/davidrhoden-basic-netlify/timeline/my-austin-apartment-with-pink-squiggle.md

 i had a stereo in my living room and another one in my office.
 I had a nice painting space in the carport I shared with my neighbors.
 The kitchen was all brand new, I was the first to microwave a burrito or think about a salad there.
 I gained weight.

 I would go down the street and walk or occasionally jog on the asphalt track that Burnet Middle School.
 There was a pick-up soccer league that played there so you could watch the games.
 I could bike to Guitar Center and Walmart and a public library and GameStop and plenty of tasty non-chain fast food take-out (Indian, Thai, Mexican, Chinese) and a giant karaoke place.
-I could walk to "Buddy's Place: Home of Happiness" or to a taxidermy shop.
+I could walk to "Buddy's Place: Home of Happiness" (a sad bar for old men; maybe they liked it) or to a taxidermy shop.

 I had about three guests in the two years I lived there.
 If it hadn't been such a lonely place I might have loved it. i drove to New Orleans every month for the twenty-six months I lived there, so 26,000 miles in a '99 Ford Ranger.